tgarr/vortex/README.md

 ### 3. run UDLs
 After the vector database is constructed, clients could send batch of queries to cascade service.
 Queries are triggered by putting KV objects to its first UDL, encode_centroids_search_udl.

-- The key prefix to trigger this udl is /rag/emb/py_centroids_search/, which defined in /cfg/dfgs.json.tmp.
+- The key prefix to trigger this udl is /rag/emb/centroids_search/, which defined in /cfg/dfgs.json.tmp.
 After the key prefix, the key could have the identifier for this batch of requests as its suffix.
-The recommended format is "/rag/emb/py_centroids_search/client[client_id]_qb[query_batch_id]" (e.g. /rag/emb/py_centroids_search/client5_qb0).
+The recommended format is "/rag/emb/centroids_search/client[client_id]_qb[query_batch_id]" (e.g. /rag/emb/centroids_search/client5_qb0). (query_batch_id is not required but used for logging purpose)

-- The value is a list of queries in bytes formats.
+- The value is a dictionary ({"query_text": ["query0", "query1"], "query_embedding": [emb0, emb1]}) in bytes formats.

 We wrote an example query using cascade python client API, ```client_query.py```.
 One can test and run it in any client nodes.